HeyImAmethyst/Ars-Venefici/README.md

 - player_togglewizardry  <true | false> : Toggles the player's the ability to cast spells
 - player_learnspellpart < spellpartId > :  Allows the player to learn a spell part
 - player_forgetspellpart < spellpartId > : Allows the player to forget a spell part
-- player_learnallspellparts < spellpartId > : Allows the player to learn all spell parts
+- player_learnallspellparts: Allows the player to learn all spell parts
-- player_forgetallspellparts < spellpartId > : Allows the player to forget all spell parts
+- player_forgetallspellparts: Allows the player to forget all spell parts
 - player_knowsspellpart < spellpartId > : Checks if a player knows a spell part

 - save_manapointsperlevel < numberValue > : Sets the amount of mana players have per Wizardry level